 The study area is part of the West Coast Renosterveld bioregion (Mucina & Rutherford 2006), and is part of the Fynbos biome, located within what is now known as the Core Region of the Greater Cape Floristic Region (GCFR; Manning & Goldblatt 2012).
 The GCFR is one of only six Floristic Regions in the world and is the only one largely confined to a single country.
 It is also by far the smallest floristic region, occupying only 0.2% of the world's land surface, and supporting about 11 500 plant species, over half of all the plant species in South Africa (on 12% of the land area).
 At least 70% of all the species in the Cape region do not occur elsewhere, and many have very small home ranges (these are known as narrow endemics).
 Many of the lowland habitats are under pressure from agriculture, urbanisation, and alien plants, and thus many of the range restricted species are also under severe threat of extinction, as habitat is reduced to extremely small fragments.
-Data from the nationwide plant Red Listing project indicate that 67% of the threatened plant species in the country occur only in the southwestern Cape is a major national and global conservation priority and is quite unlike anywhere else in the country in terms of the number of threatened plant species.
+Data from the nationwide plant Red Listing project indicate that 67% of the threatened plant species in the country occur only in the southwestern Cape, and these total over 1800 species (Raimondo et al 2009).
+It should thus be clear that the southwestern Cape is a major national and global conservation priority and is quite unlike anywhere else in the country in terms of the number of threatened plant species.